Synergies and Alliances

 Pooling strengths with strategic alliances

 Growth in the mobility sector is strongly defined through regional innovation activities.
-Volkswagen therefore concentrates its strategic venture capital activities and partnerships in the Group’s international innovation ecosystem and provides central support to the brands in the identification and implementation of technologies that will safeguard our competitive position.
-This approach helps us to identify regional customer needs more precisely, to adjust our product range accordingly and to establish competitive cost structures.
-We therefore rely to a greater extent than in the past on partnerships, acquisitions and venture capital investments.
-We manage investment selection centrally so as to generate maximum value for the Group and its brands.
-It is against this backdrop that we have formed an alliance with the Ford Motor Company.
-This involves an intended collaboration regarding the development of vans and mid-sized pickups.
-In addition, we plan to invest with Ford in Argo AI, a company that is working on the development of a system for autonomous driving.
+Volkswagen therefore concentrates its strategic venture-capital activities and partnerships in the Group’s international innovation ecosystem.
+This helps us to identify the regional needs of customers more precisely, to adjust our product range correspondingly and to establish competitive cost structures.
+In doing so, we rely to a greater extent than in the past on partnerships, acquisitions and venture-capital investments and manage investment selection centrally so as to generate maximum value for the Group and its brands.
+It is against this backdrop that we have formed an alliance with Ford Motor Company with the intention of working together on the development of vans and mid-sized pickups.
+At the beginning of June 2020, Ford Motor Company and Volkswagen AG signed additional contracts within their existing global alliance for light commercial vehicles, electrification and autonomous driving.
+The contracts serve as the foundation for a total of three vehicle projects.
+In addition to the existing collaboration on the mid-sized pickup, projects are underway for a city van and a one-tonne cargo van.
+In total, the three alliance projects amount to a volume of approximately 8 million vehicles over the entire model cycle.
+In addition, we are investing with Ford in Argo AI, a company that is working on the development of a system for autonomous driving.
 This alliance allows both car companies to integrate Argo AI’s self-driving system into their own models independently of each other.
-The system is supposed to make fully automated driving possible and to open up new opportunities, particularly for ride sharing providers and delivery services in urban areas, from the use of fully automated vehicles.
-In addition, Ford intends to use the Modular Electric Drive Toolkit (MEB) developed by Volkswagen for a zero-emissions volume model that should be offered in Europe starting in 2023.
+The system is to make fully automated driving possible, and thus to open up new opportunities, particularly for ride-sharing providers and delivery services in urban areas through the use of fully automated vehicles.
+At the start of June 2020, a transaction was completed with Argo AI and Ford on cooperation to develop autonomous driving.
+Subsequently, the Volkswagen Group company AID was incorporated into Argo AI.
+In addition, Ford intends to use the Modular Electric Drive Toolkit (MEB) developed by Volkswagen for a zero-emissions volume model that should be offered in Europe from 2023.
 The aim of the cooperation is to place both Volkswagen and Ford in a position that enables them to improve their competitiveness, tailor their products to better meet the needs of customers worldwide and at the same time to leverage synergies related to cost and investment.
-The completion of the Argo transaction is subject to the approval of various official authorities and other conditions.

 The strategic partnership with Microsoft enables us to accelerate our transformation into a mobility service provider with a fully connected vehicle fleet and our Volkswagen We digital ecosystem.
-Together, we will press ahead with software development for the automobile of tomorrow and new services for our customers.
-Our IT expertise and solutions will thereby be comprehensively strengthened and expanded.
+Together, we will press ahead with software development for the automobile of tomorrow and new services for our customers, thus comprehensively strengthening and expanding our IT expertise and solutions.

 Battery technology is to become a core competency of the Volkswagen Group.
 The battery accounts for 20% to 30% of the cost of materials in electric vehicles; in future, it will be one of the most important components when differentiating between products.
 We have already pooled our in-house expertise in battery cells in a Center of Excellence and at the same time intend to accelerate technological change and the development of expertise through intelligent partnerships.
 We anticipate that we will need a battery capacity of more than 150 GWh a year in the period to 2025 just to equip our own electric fleet with lithium-ion batteries.
 To cover this enormous demand, we have defined strategic battery cell suppliers for our most important markets and the first MEB models, and we aim to initiate further long-term strategic partnerships in China, Europe and the USA.
-The joint venture formed with Northvolt AB will build a 16 GWh battery cell factory in Salzgitter.
-Looking ahead, we are already preparing for the next generation: we intend to bring solid-state batteries to market readiness in partnership with other companies.
+A 16 GWh battery cell factory is to be built in Salzgitter.
+Looking ahead, we are already preparing for the next generation: we intend to bring solid-state batteries to market readiness in collaboration with our partner QuantumScape.

-Our Group brands Volkswagen Passenger Cars, Audi and Porsche are involved in the pan-European High-Power Charging (HPC) joint venture IONITY, under which a comprehensive charging infrastructure is being built to safeguard long-distance mobility: after building 200 fast-charging stations in 2019 and with 65 more in construction, we plan to have around 380 of a total of 400 stations in operation along major transport arteries in Europe by the end of 2020.
+Our Group brands Volkswagen Passenger Cars, Audi and Porsche are involved in the pan-European High-Power Charging (HPC) joint venture IONITY, under which a comprehensive charging infrastructure is being built to safeguard long-distance mobility: by the end of the reporting year, 325 charging stations were already in operation.
+By the end of 2021, we plan to have 400 charging stations in place.

 We support the design of the framework conditions for the approval and introduction of our own self-driving system by our active involvement in public projects.
 The experience we are gathering here will benefit the Group brands and thus also our customers.